On this page, you will find answers to frequently asked questions. Click on the relevant topic to go directly to FAQ section.

 We are Coca-Cola bottlers in Denmark and Finland.

 In the Supervisory Board, the objective is to achieve a gender diversity target of 40%.
-The current gender balance on the Supervisory Board, including employee representatives, is 33%.
-Excluding the employee representatives, three out of nine members elected by the Annual General Meeting are women (33%).
+Four out of eight members elected by the Annual General Meeting are women (50%).

 2024